ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-write-custom-transactions.md

 ## Testing

-All testing happens in the root `__tests__` directory. (not inside your plugin directory)
+All core testing happens in the root `__tests__` directory.

 Basically there are 4 main folders in the `__tests__` directory : `e2e`, `functional`, `integration`, `unit`.
 Each corresponds to a type of tests.

 Say you want to write unit tests for your plugin.
+You have two options then:

+### Writing them in `core/__tests__` directory

-Then you will create a directory inside the `unit` subfolder with your plugin name, and write your tests inside.
+Create a directory inside the `unit` subfolder with your plugin name, and write your tests inside.
 You will run them with `yarn test unit/<yourPluginName>`.

-You can read about testing details in [the testing documentation](../../../guidebook/testing.md).
+### Including them inside your plugin directory

+Create a subfolder `__tests__` inside your custom-transaction.
+Then you have to include some framework for tasting you code, ark core uses jest, you can read more about it in the following link: [https://jestjs.io/](https://jestjs.io/)

 ## Wrapping It Up